abheesht25/InsightForgeX/README.md

 ## License:

-InsightForgeX is licensed under the [MIT License](#), granting you the freedom to use, modify, and distribute the code.
+InsightForgeX is licensed under the [Apache-2.0 license](#), granting you the freedom to use, modify, and distribute the code.
 See the [LICENSE](LICENSE) file for details.

 Explore, Analyze, Forge Insights - With InsightForgeX.